Last Updated on 10/22/2022

 With a history as royalty’s summer resort destination and the birthplace of surfing in Europe, Biarritz perfectly marries luxury with laid back.
-I visited in August, when both the surfers and vacationers were at their peak.
+I’ve visited on two separate occasions in July and August, when both the surfers and vacationers were at their peak.
 Fashionable, yet relaxed, French holiday goers strolled around the city that seemed to have a Carla Bruni playlist on repeat in the background.

-*This post contains affiliate links at no cost to you.
+*This post was first written in 2021 and updated in July 2023 after my second visit.
+Yes, this place is so wonderful I’ve been twice.
+This post also contains affiliate links at no cost to you.
 Thank you for your support and help running this site!*

 When is the best time to visit Biarritz?